minawang01/spellchecktester/README.md

+**Project was a coding problem from the Data Structures and Algorithms in Java course at Columbia University**

 I implemented a spell-checker using a hashtable.
 I created a class called `SpellChecker` in the file `SpellChecker.java` that implements the interface `SpellCheckerInterface.java`.
 The object will try to check for spelling errors in an input file, referencing a provided dictionary file.
 The `SpellChecker` object must accept the filename of the dictionary in its constructor.
 There is a sample dictionary file called `words.txt`.

 The constructor of the object parses the dictionary file, storing the words in a `HashSet` instance.
 The `SpellChecker` object uses this dictionary as a reference when checking for spelling errors in a specified input file.
 Please note that **every word added to the `HashSet` instance must be in lower case**.
 In addition to the constructor, two methods are implemented to complete the functionality of your `SpellChecker` object.